 What to Expect at Bear Creek

-Since 1957, Bear Creek Scout Reservation has been a summer home to thousands of Scouts.
-Providing unforgettable camping memories, Bear Creek has afforded many boys their first opportunity to experience self-reliance in a beautiful natural setting in the Texas Hill Country.
+Since 1957, Bear Creek Scout Camp has been a summer home to thousands of Scouts.
+Providing unforgettable camping memories, Bear Creek has afforded many youth their first opportunity to experience self-reliance in a beautiful natural setting in the Texas Hill Country.

 The Ranger Program is designed for first-year campers, teaching basic skills, while allowing the camper to get off and running on the requirements for Tenderfoot, Second Class, and First Class ranks.

 Merit Badges cover aquatics, ecology, field sports, handicrafts, and Scout skills.
 Some preparation is recommended and best done before camp to ensure the ability to complete certain merit badges.

 Older Scout Program: Bear Creek is famous for offering challenging programs for older Scouts.
 The C.O.P.E.
 (Challenging Outdoor Personal Experience) course is a well-rounded, fun program with low and high-element activities (confidence building and group dynamic team challenges).
 Also available are mountain biking, rappelling, rock climbing, black powder rifle, and much more.

 - Bear Creek is divided into two sections.
 Troops who want to make use of the dining hall for their meal, camp on the Friedrich side.
 Three meals are provided daily except Wednesday night when troops will be provided food to prepare and eat at their campsites.

 - Troops who wish to experience patrol cooking, camp on the Rickenbacker side.
 Units bring their own food and prepare it at the campsites.
 Refrigeration and freezer space is provided.
 Ice is sold at the Trading Post.
 Leaders Guide

 Camp Staff Wanted

 Each year, Alamo Area Council hires up to 50 young men and women to staff our premier summer camp at Bear Creek Scout Camp.